cjbarnes/cjbarnes.github.io/_posts/2015-02-09-article-illustrated.md

 ---
 title: seriously, who the hell is Casey?
-summary: Now is the time for all good men to come to the aid of their party.
+description: Now is the time for all good men to come to the aid of their party.
 categories: featured
 tags:
 - HTML
 - ideas
 - jQuery
 - more thoughts and things
-illustration: heart-chair
+image: /img/heart-chair.jpg
 ---
 Now is the time for all good men to come to the aid of their party.